Owner, Ballet, Toddler and Preschool Teacher

 Miss Sharon has performed throughout Pennsylvania, New Jersey and New York, and has studied ballet, modern, hip hop, African, tap, lyrical and liturgical dance.
 She was the Director and Teacher of the Children and Youth Dance program at the Philadelphia Area YMCA for several years before opening her own dance studio in Perkiomenville, PA.
 She has also coached cheerleading in the Three Village School District and an All-Star Cheer Program.

-Miss Sharon has a BA in Family Studies with additional credits in dance and early childhood education.
+Miss Sharon has a BA in Family Studies with a minor in dance and early childhood education.
 She resides in Port Jefferson with her four wonderful children and husband.
 She truly believes that each of her students are special and can "shine" like a star!

 Becky Robles brings to the studio over 20 years of dance experience.
 Having studied dance on scholarship at the Roger Williams University in Rhode Island and at C. W. Post, she would graduate from Binghamton University with a degree in Business Management.
 While there she continued her dancing and was President of the Binghamton Kickline as well as the International Flag Dancers.
 During her time at Binghamton she also was a teacher’s assistant for a college level jazz class taught by professional dancer and Professor Fred Weiss.